 Profiles will also help you filter out those who will become “problem clients.”
-This reduces the number of complaints you’ll ultimately have to deal with.
+This reduces the number of complaints you’ll ultimately have to deal with, and increase customer satisfaction.

 Creating and attracting a loyal audience is much easier when you start by defining your ideal customers.

 Your job is to understand the mind of your customers as thoroughly as possible and to deliver what they need and desire most in as seamless a way as possible.
 The more detailed and data-driven your customer profiles are, the more useful you’ll find them.

 Qualify your leads – After you create profiles, you’ll want to put a system in place to qualify your leads.